 If you are interested in immunology and global health check out these courses on Edx.org.

-So far I’m enjoying the How to Survive your Phd. course.
+So far I’m enjoying the How to Survive your Ph.D.. course.
 Even though I’m not in a Ph.D.
-Program at the time I am a prospective Ph.D. student. *Update: The course was amazing, especially the imposter syndrome section.
+Program I want to learn as much as I can to prepare. *Update: This course was amazing, especially the imposter syndrome section.
 It also made me realize I am interested in the intersection of STEM, education and communication.
-Now I need to explore what it takes to be a director of a STEM program.
+Now I need to explore what it takes to be a director/manager of a STEM program.

 Have you checked out Edx.org?
 Comment below.